chrisdburr/ethical_assurance/README.md

 Welcome to the ethical assurance repository.
 The repository is still under construction at the moment 🚧

-Please check back in soon, where there will be information about the following topics as well as specific links to resources:
+Please check back in soon to find information about the following topics as well as specific links to resources:

 - What is ethical assurance?
 - How to get involved with this project